 When it comes to Part A of Original Medicare, earned income is a positive.
 If you or your spouse has worked at least 10 years, you don’t have to pay a monthly premium for Part A.

 For Part B, higher-income earners may have to pay more than the standard premium.
-In 2021, the standard monthly premium for Part B was $148.50, and it increased only if your individual income on your 2020 tax return was more than $88,000.
-The Centers for Medicare & Medicaid Services estimates that only 7 percent of Medicare beneficiaries are impacted by this increase.
+In 2022, the standard monthly premium for Part B is $170.10, and it increases only if your individual income on your 2020 tax return was more than $91,000.
+The highest earners will pay $578.30 per month for Part B in 2022.

 Each state has its plan for administering Medicaid, a federal/state program founded alongside Medicare in 1965 that helps those facing a financial need and/or disability regardless of age.

 The state of West Virginia oversees the Medicaid program for the state’s residents, offering coverage to all individuals in need with some programs geared toward children and pregnant women.
-In 2020, assistance was available to West Virginians who earned up to 138% of the Federal Poverty Level (ages 6-65) and in some cases earned up to 190% of the Federal Poverty Level (pregnant women and their children).
+If you’re living with a limited income and have trouble affording healthcare, see if you qualify for Medicaid in West Virginia.

-According to the Centers for Medicare & Medicaid Services, the average monthly premium for a Medicare Advantage plan in 2020 was $23.63.
+According to the Centers for Medicare & Medicaid Services, the average monthly premium for a Medicare Advantage plan in 2022 is $25.53.

-Every Medicare Advantage plan in West Virginia must offer, at least, the same level of coverage as Original Medicare Parts A and B. In 2020, most people didn’t pay a monthly premium for Part A, while most people paid the standard monthly premium of $144.60 for Part B.
+Every Medicare Advantage plan in West Virginia must offer, at least, the same level of coverage as Original Medicare Parts A and B. In 2022, most people won’t pay a monthly premium for Part A, while most people pay the standard monthly premium of $170.10 for Part B.

 Medicare Advantage and Original Medicare have different coverage areas.
 You can use Original Medicare nationwide, but Medicare Advantage is limited to a provider network.
 The limited network allows Medicare Advantage in West Virginia to often offer more affordable options.

-In the case of Original Medicare in OK, there’s only one plan — Parts A and B, which does open the option to add Part D and Medigap coverage from private insurance companies.
+In the case of Original Medicare in WV, there’s only one plan — Parts A and B, which does open the option to add Part D and Medigap coverage from private insurance companies.

 In the case of Medicare Advantage in West Virginia, there are many plans.